Liz Minor LaB at LLO

 We study carbon cycling in aquatic systems using stable and radiocarbon isotopes and chemical characterization of major carbon pools.
-Current projects are focused upon Lake Superior and include quantifying the microplastic content in Lake Superior waters, surface sediments, and beaches and understanding the seasonal and interannual variability in pH and pCO2 in the lake's surface waters, and understanding the effects of storm plumes on nutrient delivery and primary productivity in the open lake.
-Recent past projects include an organic geochemistry study of Lake Malawi's surface sediments, the development of an in situ dual dye approach for investigating the light dose a given water parcel experiences in a river, lake, or ocean system, and the characterization of dissolved organic matter in the Laurentian Great Lakes using a suite of analytical techniques: mass spectrometry, FTIR, NMR, UV-Visible spectrometry, and fluorescence approaches.
+Current projects focused upon Lake Superior include quantifying the microplastic content in Lake Superior waters, surface sediments, and beaches and understanding the seasonal and interannual variability in pH and pCO2 in the lake's surface waters, and understanding the effects of storm plumes on nutrient delivery and primary productivity in the open lake.
+Past projects include an organic geochemistry study of Lake Malawi's surface sediments, the development of an in situ dual dye approach for investigating the light dose a given water parcel experiences in a river, lake, or ocean system, and the characterization of dissolved organic matter in the Laurentian Great Lakes using a suite of analytical techniques: mass spectrometry, FTIR, NMR, UV-Visible spectrometry, and fluorescence approaches.

 Dye deployment in Lake Superior